knpuniversity/gulp/knpu/publishing-fonts.md

 Well, actually, it *shouldn't* work.
 In the inspector, I've got 404 errors for the fontawesome font files.
 The only reason the heart shows up is that I *happen* to have the fontawesome font file installed on my computer.
-But this will be broken for everyone else in the (Jurrassic) world.
+But this will be a broken heart for everyone else in the (Jurrassic) world.

 Font Awesome goes up one level from its CSS and looks for a `fonts/` directory.
-Since its in `main.css`, it goes up one and looks for `fonts/` right at the root of `web/`.
-And if you bring in the Font Awesome Sass package, you can control this.
+Since its code lives in `main.css`, it goes up one level and looks for `fonts/` right at the root of `web/`.
+If you bring in the Font Awesome Sass package, you *can* control where it's looking.
 But even then, we have a problem.
-The FontAwesome `fonts/` directory is *not* even in a publicly accessible place.
+The FontAwesome `fonts/` directory is buried deep inside `vendor/bower_components`.
 Somehow, we need to copy this stuff into `web/`.

 ## The copy Function